garysweaver/irie/README.md

 #### Including non-mass-assignable attributes in the JSON

-To include extra non-mass-assignable attributes in the json, add those to as_json_includes. id is a common attribute that needs to be returned in the json but you should be allowed to set:
+To include extra non-mass-assignable attributes in the json, add those to `as_json_includes`. id is a common attribute that needs to be returned in the json but you should be allowed to set:

     accepts_nested_attributes_for :association_name_1, :association_name_2
     as_json_includes :association_name_1, :association_name_2